-Karen Kun is the Founder and Executive Director of Waterlution, and co-founder of Greatness – The Great Lakes Project.
+Karen Kun is the Founder and President of Waterlution, and co-founder of Greatness – The Great Lakes Project.
 She credits her time living among Indigenous communities in Latin America as the inspiration behind applying water as a metaphor for everything essential in caring for and preserving ourselves and our planet.
 Thirteen years later, Karen continues to incorporate the practice of storytelling, building personal connections, peer-to-peer social engagement, and empathy as the fundamental tools in creating meaningful water dialogue.
 She is well known for her motto, which is to simply show up.
 Showing up has given Karen the opportunity to develop unexpected partnerships and to experiment with a variety of viewpoints and approaches.
 As a woman, mother, entrepreneur, risk-taker, mentor and Waterlution’s leader, Karen proudly supports youth.
 Growing the development of future global water leaders with the necessary tools to approach complex water issues has become a monumental aspect of Waterlution’s ongoing work and driver for change.
 Along with her water background, she is a skilled business leader who from 2005-2012 was publisher of Corporate Knights magazine.

 Project Lead for Great Art for Great Lakes